MeilinM/Research-Project-Assignment-3/README.md

 In addition to the Readme file, our repository "Research-Project-Assignment-3" contains:

-- An R file
+- An R file called FinalR
-- An RMD file
+- An RMD file called FinalRMD
 - An HTML file
 - A PDF file
-- A BibTeX file
+- A BibTeX file to reference the packages used
 - A subfolder containing images used for the descriptive statistics.

 The PDF and the HTML were created using the knit function of R Studio.